Medical Schools That Accept Low GPA

 What is Considered a Low GPA for Medical School?

-You might be curious about the exact numbers: what is considered a low GPA for medical school?
+You might be curious about the exact numbers: what GPA do medical schools consider low?

 There’s no universal value, as every institution has its standards.
 Most medical schools set a cap at a 3.0 GPA.